CambodiaGSC/CambodiaGSC.github.io/about.markdown

 #### Hi!
 We are the FIRST GSC Cambodia team—
 #### &nbsp;&nbsp;&nbsp;&nbsp; text

-I'm panha, and I like the color yellow.
+I'm maneath, I like green.